 An October day in 2001 dawned like any other and my tired eyes opened to switch off the ringing alarm at my bedside table.
 The bright display blinked the time, 4:30 a.m., in unforgiving neon.
 Almost mechanically, I went through the motions of getting ready for work, finishing my morning chores and cleaning the house before setting off for work at 5:30 a.m.
 This was within six months of being married, so I had all the new-found energy of a young bride.
 Or so I believed.

 The rigorous routine was hacking away at my physical stamina, my mental preparedness and my overall peace of mind, but my stubborn brain refused to give in to the needs of the body.
 I ploughed away at work, did all the housework and started shunning family and friends who called me up to speak to me.
-That was the beginning of the silent and deadly Depression and Bipolar disorder that would govern my life for the next year.
+That was the beginning of the silent and deadly clinical depression and Bipolar disorder that would govern my life for the next year.

 It was only when my mom visited me that month that she realised that something was wrong.
 On a trip to the local jewelry store, I started hallucinating about a person following us and whispered to my mom that people were out to harm my family.